-- Name, address and telephone number of the permitting jurisdictions or lead agencies - The schedule the Recipient will follow in applying for and obtaining these permits. - Discuss the list of permits and the schedule for obtaining them at the kickoff meeting and develop a timetable for submitting the updated list, schedule and the copies of the permits.
+- Name, address and telephone number of the permitting jurisdictions or lead agencies - The schedule the Recipient will follow in applying for and obtaining these permits. - Discuss the list of permits and the schedule for obtaining them at the kickoff meeting and develop a timetable for submitting the updated list, schedule, and the copies of the permits.
 The implications to the Agreement if the permits are not obtained in a timely fashion or are denied will also be discussed.
-If applicable, permits will be included as a line item in the Progress Reports and will be a topic at CPR meetings. - If during the course of the Agreement additional permits become necessary, provide the appropriate information on each permit and an updated schedule to the CAM. - As permits are obtained, send a copy of each final approved permit to the CAM. - If during the course of the Agreement permits are not obtained on time or are denied, notify the CAM within 5 working days.
-Either of these events may trigger actions available to the CEC under this Agreement, such as an additional CPR.
+If applicable, permits will be included as a line item in the Progress Reports and will be a topic at CPR meetings. - If during the course of the Agreement additional permits become necessary, provide the appropriate information on each permit and an updated schedule to the CAM. - As permits are obtained, send a copy of each approved permit to the CAM. - If during the course of the Agreement permits are not obtained on time or are denied, notify the CAM within 5 working days.
+Either of these events may trigger an additional CPR.

-- Letter documenting the permits or stating that no permits are required - A copy of each final approved permit (if applicable) - Updated list of permits as they change during the term of the Agreement (if applicable) - Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable)
+- Letter documenting the permits or stating that no permits are required - A copy of each approved permit (if applicable) - Updated list of permits as they change during the term of the Agreement (if applicable) - Updated schedule for acquiring permits as changes occur during the term of the Agreement (if applicable) - A copy of each final approved permit (if applicable)

-Task 1.9 Obtain and Execute Subawards and Agreements with Site Hosts
+Task 1.9 Obtain and Execute Subawards

-The goal of this task is to ensure quality products and to execute subrecipient and site host agreements, as applicable, required to carry out the tasks under this Agreement consistent with the Agreement Terms and Conditions and the Recipient's own procurement and contracting policies and procedures.
+The goal of this task is to ensure quality products and to procure subrecipients required to carry out the tasks under this Agreement consistent with the Agreement Terms and Conditions and the Recipient's own procurement policies and procedures.